Optimize Your Android Application’s Size With Gradle Settings

 In this article, we will tell you how to avoid these unpleasant consequences of building big-size apps.
 Continue reading to find out how to optimize your Android app’s size with Gradle settings.

-Why do memory usage and size of your app matter?
+Why memory usage and the size of your app matter

-Should you really care about app size in the era of superfast mobile internet and Wi-Fi access everywhere?
-Why does bundle size grow so rapidly?
-We will answer those questions in the following few paragraphs, but first, let’s look at what a typical React Native bundle is made of.
+Should you really care about app size?
+Why does a bundle size grow so rapidly?
+We will answer those questions in this section.
+But first, let’s have a look at what a typical React Native bundle is made of.

 By default, React Native application on Android consists of: